Photo post of the week

 **** using the size of the Leeds guided busway stops as a guideline

-In which we muse what book FP will next abandon reading
+In which we muse what book to abandon reading next

 The problem, though, is that it’s been a while since I’ve managed to fail to finish a book.
 The only candidate at the moment is Robert Graves’ The White Goddess, which has to be described as a masterpiece, even though in many ways it is mistaken and wrong-headed.*** It’s also a very hard read, and I’ve got such a small way into such a long book that I feel I can hardly do it justice.